JaMo42/wwpw/README.md

 # Windows Window Procedure Wrapper

-An object-oriented wrapper for the windows window procedure.
+A object-oriented wrapper for the windows window procedure.

 ## Usage